osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 - Apply OSGi Resolver to distribute bundles between runtimes.
 - *NOTE:* Related to [RFP-188: Features](https://github.com/osgi/design/blob/master/rfps/rfp-0188-Features.pdf)

-## Asynchronous programming
+## Asynchronous/event driven programming
 - **Conjecture**:
-	- Not used in enterprise, because container Orchestrators promise to solve it through brute force scaling.
+	- Not dominant in enterprise, because container Orchestrators try to solve all distributed app issues.
-	- Used in IoT where the operator has no control over the network.
+	- Used in IoT where the operator has no control over the deployment or the network.

 - **Helps to express concurrency:**
 	- Improve quality: